Renewable energy in Bangladesh

 Renewable energy in Bangladesh refers to the use of renewable energy to generate electricity in Bangladesh.
 The current renewable energy comes from biogas that is originated from biomass, hydro power, solar and wind.
+According to National database of Renewable Energy total renewable energy capacity installed in Bangladesh 1374.68 MW.

+Bangladesh boasts the world's most extensive off-grid solar power initiative, a valuable source of insights and guidance for other nations seeking to enhance availability of economical and eco-friendly electricity.
+Through the utilization of solar energy, this initiative has facilitated electricity access for 20 million residents of Bangladesh.

+Hydro energy

+Karnafuli Hydroelectric Power Station is the largest producer of renewable hydroelectricity in Bangladesh.
+Inaugurated in 1962, it provides 58.97% of renewable energy share as of 2021.

 Solar power

+As of 2024, 459 megawatts are generated from 10 solar power plants in Bangladesh.
+The largest is the Teesta 200MW Solar Park in Gaibandha, launched in 2023.
+Bangladesh entered its renewable energy era in 2017 with the launch of a 3MW solar power plant in Sharishabari, Jamalpur.

 The long term average sunshine data indicates that the period of bright sunshine hours in the coastal regions of Bangladesh varies from 3 to 11 hours daily.
 The insolation in Bangladesh varies from 3.8 kWh/m2/day to 6.4 kWh/m2/day at an average of 5 kWh/m2/day.
+Studies have shown that Bangladesh has a solar power potential of 50,174 megawatts, which could meet approximately 80% of the country's projected 2041 energy demand of 60,000 megawatts.
 These indicate that there are good prospects for solar thermal and photovoltaic application in the country.

 With an estimated 40% of the population in Bangladesh having no access to electricity, the government introduced a scheme known as solar home systems (SHS) to provide electricity to households with no grid access.
 The program reached 3 million households as of late 2014 and, with more than 50,000 systems being added per month since 2009, the World Bank has called it "the fastest growing solar home system program in the world."

 The Bangladeshi government is working towards universal electricity access by 2021 with the SHS program projected to cover 6 million households by 2017.

+Clean energy accessibility extended to the 8.2 million inhabitants residing in rural regions of Bangladesh, ensuring universal electricity access across all households.